zoxjs/website/pages/root/docs/GraphQL/GraphQL Inner Workings.md

 graphql(schema, query);
 ```

-And this is what the `graphql-system` is built upon.
+And this is what the `graphql-plugins` is built upon.
 Hopefully you now understand the inner working of GraphQL.